nrwl/nx/docs/shared/react-tutorial/4-workspace-optimization.md

 This feature allows the Nx graph to dynamically maintain task dependencies, rather than having to manually maintain those task dependencies as your workspace continues to grow.

-{% card title="More On The Task Pipeline Configuration" description="The the Task Pipeline Configuration guids for more details on how to configure your Task Graph." url="/concepts/task-pipeline-configuration" /%}
+{% card title="More On The Task Pipeline Configuration" description="See the Task Pipeline Configuration Guide for more details on how to configure your Task Graph." url="/concepts/task-pipeline-configuration" /%}

 ## What's Next